KingSlayer-KS/Advanced_NFT/README.md

 # Advanced_NFT
-Developed a NFT project including metadata and uploding pngs to IPFS from scratch
+Developed a NFT project including metadata and uploding pngs to IPFS from scratch on opense rinkeby testnet

 ## Opensea Testnet Links